 The big question has been, in Britain at least, whether the positive vibes created by the buzz of athletes giving their all for victory will survive now that the focus has returned to a group whose behaviors have generally been decidedly more questionable.

 An Olympian who trips at the last hurdle is usually applauded for having a go, but spoilt millionaires whose off-field indiscretions are regularly reported in the tabloid press don’t get much sympathy when they writhe around on the pitch trying to con match officials.
 FULL POST

 So Carlos Tevez has come crawling back to England, offering apologies to his club Manchester City.

 Just over a week after his return to the UK - on Valentine's Day – the Argentina international has finally said sorry for going missing for the past three months, having fallen out with City manager Roberto Mancini.

 It’s hard to tell exactly what has gone on behind the scenes in the past seven days at the English Premier League leaders, but Tevez now appears ready to show a commitment that he has notably lacked so far in his highly-paid stint at the Etihad Stadium.
-Read the rest of this entry »
+FULL POST

 If the road to hell is paved with good intentions, then football’s transfer windows are a super highway to sporting madness.

 The concept of defined periods of buying and selling players has been enshrined in international law for nigh on a decade now, but every time January 31 comes around, whenever August 31 looms on the calendar … well, I don’t look forward to it with any joy.

 It’s a system that’s supposed to stop big clubs with big budgets gaining an unfair advantage over smaller teams.
 But, unless UEFA’s new financial fair play rules are more strictly adhered to, that is plainly a nonsense in Europe at least.
 FULL POST

 The contrast between the men’s and women’s finals at the Australian Open could not have been greater.